Ansible Tower

 You need to shift towards a platform such as Ansible Red Hat Tower with a central point for handling automation that allows you to enforce standards with your automation from the top organizational level to the exact CLI arguments that can be run and by whom.

-Ansible Tower goes above just running automated Playbooks; it helps you have better security, control, and visibility of your entire infrastructure.
+Ansible Tower goes beyond running automated Playbooks; it helps you have better security, control, and visibility of your entire infrastructure.
 Ansible Tower can tie multiple processes and actions into a coherent workflow with a central control point.
-It has several Ansible Tower features that make scaling automation at scale safe.
+It has several Ansible Tower features that make scaling automation safe.

-For Ansible Tower use cases related to security, you can integrate Ansible Tower with an Enterprise security system.
+For security use cases, you can integrate Ansible Tower with an Enterprise security system.
 For control, we can have role-based access control on all of the Ansible Tower objects using Teams and Groups.
-You can integrate Tower with a central logging system, such as the ELK stack for visibility.
-And for metrics, Ansible Tower can be combined with Prometheus.
-Prometheus scaps metrics from HTTP endpoints.
+You can integrate Tower with a central logging system, such as the ELK stack, for visibility.
+For metrics, Ansible Tower can be combined with Prometheus.
+Prometheus captures metrics from HTTP endpoints.

 Ansible Tower can also be integrated with various open networking use cases.
 Open networking describes a network that uses open standards and commodity hardware.
 Ansible Tower here can perform on multi-vendor networking equipment.